maadehaan/gitTest/README.md

 # gitTest
-First try of using git
+First try of using github